virtual-labs/outreach-web-pages-iiith/workshop-process/workshop-process.md

    5. Acknowledge the above confirmation for the Virtual Labs Outreach Team to conduct the workshop on the scheduled date and time.

-   6. Provide the following documents on completion of the workshop:
+   6. Provide the following documents on completion of the workshop :
        - Attendance sheets duly signed by each of the participants.
        - Feedback on forms made available to the college by the Virtual Labs team on confirmation of the workshop date.
        - Photographs of each workshop session.